MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/android.md

    :::image type="content" source="media/save-and-run-button-new-yaml-pipeline-android.png" alt-text="Screenshot of the Save and run button in a new Android YAML pipeline.":::

-1. Optionally edit the **Commit message** and provide a description, then select **Save and run** again to commit the *azure-pipelines.yml* file to your repository and start a build.
+1. Optionally, edit the **Commit message** and provide a description.
+Then select **Save and run** again to commit the *azure-pipelines.yml* file to your repository and start a build.

 The build run page shows build details and progress.
 If you want to watch your pipeline in action, select **Job** on the lower part of the page.